andrasq/node-docs/fast_node_map.md

 It's worth noting that lots of keys are ok; what we don't want is lots of holes.
 Keys are essential; holes are just wasted memory.
-So our heuristic should track the count of holes (deletions), and if too many holes reclaim space in bunches.
+So our heuristic should track the count of holes (deletions), and if too many holes reclaim space in bunches to avoid repacking too often.

-Also, not only should we avoid repacking too often, we need to avoid the overhead of _checking whether to_ too often.
-So the heuristic should track when the last check was made, to not check again too soon.
+We also need to avoid the overhead of checking _whether to_ repack too often.
+So the heuristic should track when the last check was made, to not check too soon.

-...
+        // on delete
+        this.deleteCount += 1;
+        this.nextRepackCheck -= 1;
+        if (!this.nextRepackCheck) {
+            if (this.deleteCount > 40000) {
+                // repack
+            }
+            this.nextRepackCheck = 25000;
+        }

 ## Fix to the repack: avoid blocking

 Repacking runs uninterrupted, it does not yield.
 Copying 2 million live keys takes .3 seconds, which is a long time to block other threads.
-We can't really help this, the best we can do is avoid repacking while there are "too many" keys live in the hash.
+Repacking is the transcribing of properties from one object to another, so it is not really fixable; the best we can do is avoid repacking while there are "too many" keys live in the hash.

-This means a further modification to the repack heuristic and tracking the could of live items in the hash.
+This means a further modification to the repack heuristic to track the count of live items in the hash.
 If we do not want repack to block longer than 1-2ms, the number of live items should not be more than 10,000.

 The number of live items can not be known precisely without enumerating the hash (slow).
-However, we can track insertions and deletions, and if they are "well-behaved" (at most one deletion per insertion), the difference between insertion and deletion counts roughly correspond to the live key count.
+However, we can track insertions and deletions, and for many use cases the difference between insertions and deletions will roughly correspond to the number of live keys.

+        if (!this.nextRepackCheck) {
+            if (this.deleteCount > 40000 && this.insertCount - this.deleteCount < 10000) {
+                // repack
+            }
+            this.nextRepackCheck = 25000;
+        }

+No heuristic selected will work for all cases, and so must be picked with an intended application in mind.
+Our goal was for a short- and long-term value store which

+- values inserted once, read repeatedly over a period of time, then deleted
+- the inserted value would never be falsy (ie, would be an object or array)
+- only one insertion per key, no key reuse to modify the stored value
+- although not the primary use case, key reuse should work as expected
+- the number of values stored could range from dozens to possibly millions
+- insertion/deletion activity could come in uneven "ripples" on top of a large number of stored items
+- the insertion keys used would be proportional to time, with a limit of 1000 per second of runtime.
+Ie, space consumption would be bounded.

 ## Final Notes